2018 European Women's Handball Championship

 The 2018 European Women's Handball Championship was held in France in from 29 November to 16 December 2018.
 It was the first time France hosts the women's tournament.
 The matches were played in Brest, Montbéliard, Nancy, Nantes and Paris.

 France defeated Russia in the final to claim their first title.

+Bidding process

+The interested nations were as follows: